 After the Rain: Gorgeous Rainbow Photography From Across Canada

 The best part of a thunderstorm?
 The chance of a spectacular rainbow after it passes!
-Check out this awe-inspiring gallery of rainbow photography.
+Check out this awe-inspiring gallery of rainbow pictures from coast to coast.

 Home on the range

-“Storm clouds bring rain, and rain brings the rainbows,” writes Kim MacDonald Cameron, who took this fantastic photo on her farm in Southern Alberta.
+“Storm clouds bring rain, and rain brings the rainbows,” writes Kim MacDonald Cameron, who took some fantastic rainbow pictures on her farm in Southern Alberta.
 It’s enough to make even the most hardened city slicker yearn for a slice of the countryside…

 Framed by a gnarled branch, and softened with an artistic depth of field, this rainbow remains the focus of Sean Donnelly’s spectacular shot.

 Take a virtual tour of Canada’s most awe-inspiring natural wonders.